Elektrobit/crinit/README.md

   below).
 Default is 500000.
 Needs ELOS support included at build-time.
 - **ENV_SET** -- See section **Setting Environment Variables** below. (*array-like*)
 - **FILTER_DEFINE** -- See section **Defining Elos Filters** below. (*array-like*)
+- **DEFAULTCAPS** -- Whitespace separated list of capability definitions `/linux/capability.h`) that each task shall be equipped with by default.

 ### Example Task Configuration
 The `network-dhcp.crinit` from above could for example look like this: